SujitKumar11/develop/README.md

 Updates made on master on Github before rebase

-## Repository Purpose
+Repository Purpose

-This file is just a readme file
+This file is just a readme file.

+## Purpose

+The purpose of this file is to provide example on how to use Git and GitHub together.